DynamicBiosystems/DynamicST-Assist/README.md

 ### Output

-The output of this step is the image of the microscope image after alignment.
+The output of this step is the microscope image after alignment, which retains the same resolution as the microscope image .

-The image will be named as “microscope image name_tissue_image.tif” and saved to the path of the microscope image.
+It will be named as “microscope image name_tissue_image.tif” and saved to the path of the microscope image.

 <div align=center><img src='./images/AlignmentResult.png' width =30%, height=30%></div>